hsaito/regex-jgs-launcher/README.md

 **Context menu integration:**

 Commands appear in the editor context menu when there is a selection and the respective integration is enabled.

-**Quick start:**

-1. On first launch, you’ll see a prompt to enable RegexBuddy and/or RegexMagic.
-You can also enable them later in Settings (`regex-jgs-launcher.regexBuddy.enabled`, `regex-jgs-launcher.regexMagic.enabled`).
-2. Set the executable path(s).
-If the default path does not exist, you will be prompted to locate the .exe the first time you run a command.
-3. Optionally define argument templates using placeholders.
-4. **Use the tools**:
-   - **RegexBuddy**: Select text and use as regex pattern to test/edit, or use sample mode to test regex against sample text
-   - **RegexMagic**: Select sample text to generate new regex patterns (RegexMagic creates regex, it doesn't edit existing ones)

 ## Development